 - Simplify admin and save time – You can share details about your processes, ask questions on forms and offer FAQs.
 All of these can help reduce repeat questions from potential clients.

-To get your creative juices flowing before we get to the tutorial, we’re going to share some real-world examples of successful portfolio websites from a few different niches:
+To get your creative juices flowing before we get to the tutorial, we’re going to share some real-world examples of good and successful portfolio websites from a few different niches:

 - Freelance WordPress developers

 - Freelance writers/copywriters